 Winnebago County home listings asked for more money in February – see the current median price here

-Listings in Winnebago County moved briskly, at a median 50 days listed compared to the February national median of 61 days on the market.
-In the previous month, homes had a median of 55 days on the market.
-Around 198 homes were newly listed on the market in February, a 4.8% decrease from 208 new listings in February 2023.
+Listings in Winnebago County moved briskly, at a median 41 days listed compared to the February national median of 61 days on the market.
+In the previous month, homes had a median of 48 days on the market.
+Around 116 homes were newly listed on the market in February, an 18.4% increase from 98 new listings in February 2023.

 The median home prices issued by Realtor.com may exclude many, or even most, of a market's homes.
 The price and volume represent only single-family homes, condominiums or townhomes.
 They include existing homes, but exclude most new construction as well as pending and contingent sales.

-Across the Rockford metro area, median home prices rose to $234,150, up 0.1% from a month earlier.
-The median home had 1,809 square feet, at a list price of $118 per square foot.

-In Illinois, median home prices were $297,450, a slight increase from January.
-The median Illinois home listed for sale had 1,685 square feet, with a price of $173 per square foot.
+In Wisconsin, median home prices were $374,775, a slight increase from January.
+The median Wisconsin home listed for sale had 1,769 square feet, with a price of $206 per square foot.

 Throughout the United States, the median home price was $415,500, a slight increase from the month prior.
 The median American home for sale was listed at 1,819 square feet, with a price of $224 per square foot.